10 Really Cool Outdoor Adventures With Kids

 Hiking hut-to-hut or skiing to a backcountry hut or yurt offers a unique experience: a wonderful blend of a true mountain trek with the pleasant comforts of a substantial dinner and a thick mattress at the end of each day—which can be particularly alluring to families.
 Hut trekking and skiing to yurts rank among my kids’ favorite family adventures.

-See my stories about hut treks in Italy’s Dolomite Mountains, Norway’s Jotunheimen National Park, New Zealand, and New Hampshire’s White Mountains, and about our annual family ski trips to backcountry yurt, and watch for my upcoming feature story about our nine-day trek in July on the Tour du Mont Blanc in the Alps of France, Italy, and Switzerland.
+See my stories about hut treks in Italy’s Dolomite Mountains, Norway’s Jotunheimen National Park, New Zealand, and New Hampshire’s White Mountains, the Tour du Mont Blanc in the Alps of France, Italy, and Switzerland, and about our annual family ski trips to backcountry yurt.
 There are numerous hut and yurt systems throughout the United States and the world, including, among the better known, the 10th Mountain Huts in Colorado, the High Sierra tent cabins in Yosemite National Park, and huts in the Swiss Alps.

 No. 9 Camp on a Wilderness Beach